-We place great importance on the health, safety and well-being of our pupils.
+At Sharow School, we place great importance on the health, safety and well-being of our pupils.
 Our provision is designed to prevent our pupils from spending too long on computer games and tablets.
 We encourage our pupils to experience a wide range of activities both during and after the school day.
 Through our teaching, learning and behaviour expectations, we give pupils the knowledge and understanding of how discrimination and prejudiced behaviour is dealt with, including the prevention of bullying.

 Our curriculum strives for our pupils to be the best that they can be so that on transition to secondary school they will be:

 considerate and respectful, taking responsibility for their behaviour

 open to new ideas and respect and value differences